dwhiffing/fury/content/aar/cf/cf2/cf2_aj/body.md

 then turn and start burnering back home for a quick turnaround.
 As soon as they're too far away to be of further use, multiple enemy planes start lifting off out of the two Havana airbases.
 Judging by their emissions, at least some of them are Fencers.
-Alas, poor Suribachi\!
+Alas, poor Suribachi!
 You've been spotted...

 With nothing on CAP over the Suribachi I start desperately scrambling planes out of Key West and Homestead, and burnering them towards my ships.
 (I've got no F-14s up in the area.
 Some are escorting the S-3 out west, some are hunting the Bear out east, and I've decided to 'save' the ones on ship for the strike later in the day.
-Not good\!)
-The first of my planes make it in just before the enemy, and they manage to shoot down a swarm of incoming Mig-21s, but now fighters of all sorts are launching out of the Cuban airbases (including Mig-31s - I thought those would be held in reserve\!), and missiles start flying in all directions.
+Not good!)
+The first of my planes make it in just before the enemy, and they manage to shoot down a swarm of incoming Mig-21s, but now fighters of all sorts are launching out of the Cuban airbases (including Mig-31s - I thought those would be held in reserve!), and missiles start flying in all directions.
 I could open up with the SAM on my frigate, but two of the Su-24s are hanging back, and that means they've probably got ARMs, so the radar stays off for the moment.
 The desperate fighter combat continues at wave-top level, and at least I'm better there than the Mig-31s, which are fairly clumsy down low, and I manage to claim a couple, much to my delight.
 The incoming flight of Su-24s, presumably trying to bomb, are shot down, and I manage to wing one of the ARM carriers (making them drop their loadout and RTB), so the frigate finally manages to take a couple of shots.
 In the end it's desperately close, but I manage to keep the enemy from firing on my ships, although some of my fighters are damaged or lost in the process.

 Shortly before 10:00 my heavy SEAD strike begins, bringing in essentially everything I have, and attacking from the north and south simultaneously.
-First shots are taken by my TALD-carrying F-14s, but the Cubans show their contempt for the decoys by shooting at the planes instead\!
+First shots are taken by my TALD-carrying F-14s, but the Cubans show their contempt for the decoys by shooting at the planes instead!
 Once again their tactics are rendering my decoys useless.
 Heavy strikes by HARMs and Shrikes manage to shut down the big radar-guided SAMs.
 Enemy fighters popping up are a real problem, shooting before I can get a shot off at them, but fortunately they spend most of their missiles trying to hit my ARMs.
 This time I have plenty of Phoenixes waiting for them, so they don't manage to land in one piece.
 With the major high-altitude SAMs destroyed, Maverick carrying planes move in to deal with SHORADs and the numerous MANPADs that ring the combat zone, as well as swarms of AAA in my immediate target areas.
 This allows my planes with iron bombs (and I have a lot of them) to inflict heavy damage on soft targets and troop concentrations in the area of operations.
 When the raid departs, around noon, I'm confident I've cleared the air defenses around the targets.
 I've not attacked the airfields directly though, so if they've got anything more lurking in